Hills Creek State Park

 Cross-country Skiing: Skiing is permitted on trails and open areas of the park.

-Sledding: This hill at the beach is good for sledding with adequate snow cover.
+Sledding: A hill at the beach is good for sledding with adequate snow cover.

 Ice Fishing: Ice fishing success in the 137-acre Hills Creek Lake is exceptional for yellow perch, bluegill and an occasional walleye.
 Be safety conscious when on the ice.

 Ice Skating: Ice skating is permitted at the beach on the natural ice of the lake.
 Ice thickness is not monitored.

 Environmental Education and Interpretation

 The park operates a seasonal visitor center in the camping area.
 A variety of interpretive programs are offered between the Memorial Day and Labor Day weekends.

 Explore the Calendar of Events for a listing of upcoming events.